ExCiteS/communitymaps-help/_en/upload-media-files.md

 ### Documents

-Documents (pdf’s) can be uploaded and viewed straight away.
+Documents (pdf) can be uploaded and viewed straight away.
 They can also be downloaded to your computer.

 ### Audio files